Weyerhaeuser Fellowship

 Fellowship Details

-The fellowship consists of an $10,000 stipend, distributed quarterly, to support the research of a Duke University graduate student whose research examines in some way forest and conservation history.
-The recipient is selected on the basis of merit; proposals are judged in terms of overall significance and quality of presentation.
-The project must be historical in nature and treat land use, forestry, or the environment in some general way.
+The fellowship consists of an $10,000 stipend, distributed quarterly, to support the research of a Duke University graduate student whose research relates to forest and conservation history.
+The project must focus on the relationships between humans, forests, and related resources over time.
+Proposals are judged in terms of overall significance and quality of presentation.
 Examples of acceptable topics include:

 The committee that determines the recipient typically includes the Forest History Society president, a representative from Duke University, and select FHS Board members.
 The fellowship is awarded on an annual basis.